 The Philistine magazine series was printed in a multitude of styles and bindings; half year issues of 6 Philistines to full year issues of 12 Philistines.
 A "Volume 33" I have found contains the monthly issues of The Philistine magazine from June 1911 to November 1911.
 The Society of the Philistines was a part of the Roycrofter movement and was organized to "further good fellowship among men and women who believed in allowing the widest liberty to individuality in thought and expression".
 Signing up under this notable motto was the founder himself Elbert Hubbard and names like Stephen Crane, John Langdon Heaton, Edward Carpenter, Leo Tolstoy and a myriad others as contributing writers.
 I can personally not judge where irony begins and the panegyric stops in their stories.
 Maybe they didn't know themselves sometimes but it is an interesting read anyway.
 Elbert Hubbard appears to have written about anything and everything because he liked to write and not always to make a seriously meant point.
 He seems to have liked to influence people, to entertain and to make a decent buck while enjoying himself.
 It seems to have worked fine.
 He is well worth reading up on.
 Do that.

 Here unfortunately two pages are missing.
-If you have them, please send to me for addition.
+If you have them, please send to me so I can add them.

 In the mid-1920s, Arnold Rothstein saw illegal drugs as an untapped field, one that could be developed and profited from.
 The drug traffic was unorganized and there was little competition on the level Rothstein chose to enter.
 In fact, the only competition at that time was provided by unethical doctors.
 Rothstein's plan was to purchase and sell in quantities so large that no one could compete with him.
 He could regulate supply and demand on an international basis.
 In 1923, a kilo of heroin, 2.2 pounds, could be purchased for $2,000.
 It could then be cut and resold for $300,000.